g-leech/argmin-gravitas/_posts/2025-12-08-ai-analogies.markdown

 - Some AI ethics luminaries have [stopped](https://arxiv.org/abs/2502.02649) downplaying agentic risks.
 - Two aspirational calls for "[third-wave AI safety](https://www.lesswrong.com/posts/6YxdpGjfHyrZb7F2G/third-wave-ai-safety-needs-sociopolitical-thinking)" (Ngo) and ["third-wave mechanistic interpretability"](https://www.lesswrong.com/posts/beREnXhBnzxbJtr8k/mech-interp-is-not-pre-paradigmatic#Toward__Third_Wave__Mechanistic_Interpretability) (Sharkey).
 - I've never felt that the boundary I draw around "technical safety" for these posts was all that convincing.
 Yet *another* hole in it comes from strategic reasons to implement [model welfare](https://www.gleech.org/narratives#:~:text=The%20care%20and%20feeding%20of%20one%E2%80%99s%20real%20fiction) / [archive](https://nitter.net/PalisadeAI/status/1980733908296802617#m) [weights](https://www.anthropic.com/research/deprecation-commitments) / [model personhood](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5353214) / [give lines of retreat](https://www.dwarkesh.com/p/give-ais-a-stake-in-the-future).
 These plausibly have large effective-alignment effects.
 Next year my taxonomy might have to include "[cut a deal](https://charlesd353.substack.com/p/on-negotiated-settlements-vs-conflict) with them".
-- [US precedent](https://www.anthropiccopyrightsettlement.com/) that training on books without permission is not fair use; Anthropic was the first company to lose the class-action lawsuit and will pay authors/publishers something north of $1.5bn.
+- [US settlement](https://www.anthropiccopyrightsettlement.com/) on pretraining corpus IP; the ruling would likely have been that training on books without permission is fair use, but storing the pirated copies afterwards isn't.
+Anthropic was first to lose a class-action lawsuit on the matter and will pay authors/publishers something north of $1.5bn.
 [US precedent](https://nitter.net/g_leech_/status/1983161037248741838) that language models don't defame when they make up bad things.
 [German precedent](https://www.yahoo.com/news/articles/blow-openai-germany-court-rules-151638208.html?guccounter=1) that language models store data when they memorise it, and therefore violate copyright.
 [Chinese precedent](https://legalblogs.wolterskluwer.com/copyright-blog/beijing-internet-court-grants-copyright-to-ai-generated-image-for-the-first-time/) that the user of an AI has copyright over the things they generate; the US [disagrees](https://www.federalregister.gov/documents/2023/03/16/2023-05321/copyright-registration-guidance-works-containing-material-generated-by-artificial-intelligence).
 - Four good conferences, three of them new: you can see the talks from [HAAISS](https://www.youtube.com/@ACSResearch) and [IASEAI](https://www.youtube.com/@IASEAI/videos) and [ILIAD](https://www.youtube.com/@ILIADConference/videos), and the papers from [AF@CMU](https://www.agentfoundations2025atcmu.org/workshop-papers).
 Pretty great way to learn about things just about to come out.

 <br>